rujeenaal-zyoud/reading-notes/401/read04.md

  False
 ------------------------------------------------------------------

+##### Route paths:
+Route paths, in combination with a request method, define the endpoints at which requests can be made.
+Route paths can be strings, string patterns, or regular expressions.

+The characters ?, +, *, and () are subsets of their regular expression counterparts.
+The hyphen (-) and the dot (.) are interpreted literally by string-based paths.

 #### Ways can a middleware function end the process and send data to the browser
  * response.send() .